-The Pope celebrates a very special Mass to commemorate the 105th World Day of Migrants & Refugeesangels
+The Pope celebrates a very special Mass to mark the 105th World Day of Migrants & Refugeesangels

-(Vatican City, 09-29-2019) – In 2013, when Pope Francis made a trip to Lampedusa and Lesbos, he was deeply moved by the tragic situation of migrants and refugees there.
-The experience marked the creation of the Migrants & Refugees Section (M&R), a small action-oriented Vatican office personally directed by the Holy Father to ensure that those forced to flee are not shut out or left behind.
+In 2013, when Pope Francis made a trip to Lampedusa and Lesbos, he was deeply moved by the tragic situation of migrants and refugees there.
+The experience sparked the creation of the Migrants & Refugees Section (M&R), a small action-oriented Vatican office personally directed by the Holy Father to ensure that those forced to flee are not shut out or left behind.

 Since its creation, the M&R Section has been helping the Church worldwide to support those who are forcibly displaced by conflict, natural disaster, persecution or extreme poverty; and those who fall victim to human trafficking.
-In March 2019, a new campaign was set within the Section in order to anticipate the World Day of Migrants & Refugees (WDMR), which has been celebrated today.
-Pope Francis himself chose this campaign’s theme: “It is not just about migrants” —to show up our blind-spots and make sure no one remains excluded from society, whether a long-time resident or someone newly-arrived.
+In March 2019, a new campaign began within the Section to prepare for the World Day of Migrants & Refugees (WDMR), which has been celebrated today.
+Pope Francis himself chose this campaign’s theme, “It is not just about migrants”, to show up our blind-spots and make sure no one remains excluded from society, whether a long-time resident or someone newly-arrived.
 On May 27th, 2019, he said:

 “[…] migrants, refugees, displaced persons and victims of trafficking have become emblems of exclusion.
 In addition to the hardships that their condition entails, they are often looked down upon and considered the source of all society’s ills.
 That attitude is an alarm bell warning of the moral decline we will face if we continue to give ground to the throw-away culture.
 In fact, if it continues, anyone who does not fall within the accepted norms of physical, mental and social well-being is at risk of marginalization and exclusion. […]”

-For the WDMR —which takes place every year on September’s last Sunday— the Holy Father presided a solemn Eucharistic Celebration in St Peter’s Square at 10.30 am before thousands of visitors.
+For the WDMR —which takes place every year on the last Sunday of September— the Holy Father presided at a solemn Eucharistic Celebration in St Peter’s Square at 10.30 a.m. before thousands of visitors.

-Afterwards, Pope Francis himself unveiled an impressive life size silicon bronze sculpture called “Angels Unawares” —by Canadian artist Timothy P. Schmalz— that depicts a group of migrants and refugees from different cultural and racial backgrounds and from diverse historic periods of time.
-Installed in a corner of St Peter’s Square, there can be seen, within this diverse crowd of people, angel wings emerging from the center, suggesting the presence of the sacred.
+Afterwards, Pope Francis unveiled an impressive life size silicon bronze sculpture called “Angels Unawares” —by Canadian artist Timothy P. Schmalz— that depicts a group of migrants and refugees from different cultural and racial backgrounds and from diverse historic periods of time.
+Angel wings can be seen emerging from the midst of this diverse crowd of people, suggesting the presence of the sacred.
 The inspiration behind the work is taken from a biblical passage:

 “Do not neglect to show hospitality to strangers, for thereby some have entertained angels unawares.”
-(Hebrew 13:2)
+(Hebrews 13:2)

-The sculpture “Angels Unawares” was generously donated by the Rudolph P. Bratty Family Foundation: namely, Rudolph Peter Bratty, his wife Carolina and family.
-This Canadian family’s support of the sculpture serves as a testament to their vision, commitment and to the very spirit of hope that embodies all new beginnings.
-Author Timothy P. Schmalz has also stated that the work has been donated to the Pope and the Vatican.
+The sculpture “Angels Unawares” is installed in St Peter’s Square.
+It was generously supported by the Rudolph P. Bratty Family Foundation, led by Rudolph Peter Bratty and his wife Carolina.
+This Canadian family’s support of the sculpture serves as a testament to their vision and commitment and to the very spirit of hope that embodies all new beginnings.
+Artist Timothy P. Schmalz has also stated that the work has been donated to the Pope and the Vatican.

 The Church has been celebrating the World Day of Migrants & Refugees since 1914.
-It is always an occasion to express concern for many different vulnerable people on the move; to pray for the challenges and increase awareness about the opportunities that migration offers.
+It is always an occasion to express concern for many different vulnerable people on the move; to pray for them and the challenges they face, and to increase awareness about the opportunities that migration offers.

 About the unveiling

-The Pope unveiled the sculpture aided by four migrants.
+Four migrants helped the Pope to unveil the sculpture.
 This is the story of two of them: